sagemath/trac_to_gh/Issue 1964.md

 # Issue 1964: attaching multiple files should work but is broken (or never implemented?)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1964

 Original creator: was